 - Scout: Fastest class in the game and is able to double jump.
 The Scout default weapons are a shotgun and baseball bat.

 - Heavy Weapons Guy: Also known as just "Heavy", this is the largest and slowest moving of the classes.
 He wields a minigun and fists, and can recover health by eating sandwiches.

 - Pyro: Wears a gas mask and fireproof suit while wielding a flamethrower and fire axe and is best at killing enemies up close.

 - Engineer: Can build teleporters, sentry guns and dispensers that aid other teammates in battle.

 - Sniper: Can kill enemies from far away with his sniper rifle.
-Enemies can be killed with one shot if they are hit in the head.
+Enemies can be dealt with a critical hit if they are shot in the head.

 - Demoman: Wields a grenade launcher and sticky bomb launcher that can be used to kill enemies around corners, or lay traps for enemies to run into.